cloudqubes/cloudqubes.github.io/_posts/2023-08-06-how-to-set-up-a-private-container-registry-with-harbor.md

 ![number-crunch repositories](/assets/images/harbor/harbor-web-ui-counter-app-repos.png){: width="100%" }
 *number-crunch repositories*

-There are no repositories, as we have not yet published any container image to this project.
+There are no repositories, as we have not yet published any container images to this project.

 # #5 Push images to Harbor